learningequality/ka-lite/PACKAGING.md

 and conventional methods.

-Currently, the whole `kalite` package is built for being run on its own and integrates badly with outside Django environments, thus we also package it as a stand-alone web server with its own set of python packages, which are added as data files rather than system-wide libraries.
+Currently, the whole `kalite` package is built for being run on its own and integrates badly with outside Django environments.
+The reason for the stand-alone architecture is the primary intended offline audience, where external are supposed to be easy to handle.
+Thus we also package for instance a stand-alone web server with its own set of python packages.
+Such external libraries are added as data files rather than system-wide libraries to avoid conflicts on the host system imposed by (possibly outdated) KA Lite bundles.

+In the future, these bundled dependencies will be cleaned up and integrated with the upstream such that `kalite` will be available as a conventional python package with dynamic dependencies and a `standalone` version with all dependencies statically bundled.

 Setuptools vs distutils
 -----------------------